What we do

 Communications projects: Sister Fa

-This tour followed up on a seminar that we had helped Sister Fa to organise in Dakar in January 2012 with musicians from around the region.
+As part of our communications work, we support Sister fa to spread her message in the UK and Europe.
+In January 2012 we helped Sister Fa to organise a gathering of artists in Dakar in 2012, with musicians from around the region taking part.
 Sister Fa has also secured funding from UNFPA to work with Senegalese artists on a compilation of songs about human rights.
 Read more about the ‘Day of Reflection’ in our blog.

 Activities and awareness-raising